readthedocs/readthedocs.org/docs/user/commercial/index.rst

     All commercially hosted documentation is always ad-free.

 Business features
-    A number of extra features exist specifically for business needs, such as organization support with team management, single-sign on, and audit logging.
+    Enjoy additional functionality specifically for companies, such as organization support with team management, single-sign on, and audit logging.

     .. seealso::